Written by Starshipit

 Omnichannel retailers need to manage orders that come in from multiple angles effectively and efficiently.
 Three popular strategies include instore fulfilment, warehouses and 3PL (third-party logistics) fulfilment.

-If you operate brick-and-mortar stores, you might like to keep stock instore until it needs to be shipped.
+If you operate brick-and-mortar stores, you might like to keep stock in store until it needs to be shipped.
 This can be a useful fulfilment method if you’re a smaller business just getting into online retail, or if your products are small and easy to store (and therefore easy to ship).
+This is also commonly known as a ship from store model.

 If you want to manage your own fulfilment, operating out of a warehouse could be the answer.
 In this scenario it’s important to stay on top of your inventory so a warehouse management system (WMS) is ideal.